ajam/kestrel/README.md

 Kestrel
 ============

+**This repository is no longer being maintained.
+Please use [https://github.com/mhkeller/kestrel2](https://github.com/mhkeller/kestrel2).**

 A git server that mirrors repositories on a GitHub account at every commit and pushes that repository to a given S3 bucket if the commit message contains a specified trigger string.
 To be used in conjunction with the command line interface [kestrel-cli](http://github.com/mhkeller/kestrel-cli).
 Tested on Ubuntu 12.04 and Node 0.10.33.

 ![](https://raw.githubusercontent.com/mhkeller/kestrel/master/assets/kestrel-01.png)